 Historical resonance: This ad stood out because it tapped into a deeply emotional and historically significant event.
 Recreating the 1914 Christmas truce connected viewers to a poignant historical moment, making the ad memorable and impactful.

 Social message: It conveyed a powerful social message about peace, unity, and the spirit of Christmas.
-This resonated with viewers beyond just a marketing message, fostering a deeper connection with the Sainsbury's brand.

 In the 2016 Christmas ad by Allegro, a leading Polish e-commerce platform, viewers are taken on a heartwarming journey with an elderly Polish man who embarks on the challenge of learning English.
-This ad stands out for several reasons, distinguishing it from the typical holiday commercial fare.

 Relatable character arc: The protagonist, an elderly man, is not your usual ad hero.
 His determination to learn a new language at his age creates an inspiring narrative that resonates deeply with viewers.